Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Additional Analyses

-In addition to Table \ref{tab:NSvis} and \ref{tab:NSforce}, we further compare the generalizability of Unisolver with other baselines on the both OOD viscosity coefficient and OOD external force of the HeterNS benchmark.
-Specifically, we generate nine different component pairs $(\nu, \omega)$, where $\nu$ and $ \omega$ are both out of the pre-training distribution.
-The full results are recorded in Table \ref{tab:UnseenVisUnseenForce}.
+In addition to Tables \ref{tab:NSvis} and ~\ref{tab:NSforce}, we further assess Unisolver’s generalization on HeterNS compared to other baselines under more challenging conditions, where both the viscosity coefficient and external force are unseen.
+Specifically, we generate nine different component pairs $(\nu, \omega)$, each with 200 testing samples.
+Notably, one case features $\omega$ = 6 , which significantly exceeds the maximum value of $\omega = 3$ used during training, making it particularly difficult.
+The full results are presented in Table \ref{tab:UnseenVisUnseenForce}.
+Unisolver consistently outperforms all baselines, especially in the most challenging case with $\omega = 6$, with a relative promotion of 37.1\%.